 Custom tags

-The cache:cached tags are processed by my custom tag library class that extends BodyTagSupport and implements the DynamicAttributes interface.
-There are three methods to override, doStartTag(), doEndTag() and setDynamicAttribute(s,s1,o).
+The cache:cached tags are processed by my custom tag library class, which extends BodyTagSupport and implements the DynamicAttributes interface.
+There are three methods to override: doStartTag(), doEndTag(), and setDynamicAttribute(s,s1,o).

 public class CacheTags extends BodyTagSupport implements DynamicAttributes